Computer science MSc curriculum structure

 Theory of human computer interaction (10 credits)

-Acquire an advanced level of understanding of current theoretical, methodological and practical research issues and trends in human computer interaction (HCI).
-It will raise your awareness of usability and how it can be achieved and measured.
-You’ll also gain relevant knowledge and skills related to usability design and evaluation.
-Plus you’ll have the opportunity to research advanced HCI topics, summarising the current state of the art, undertaking a relevant study and presenting the results.
+This unit will give students an advanced level of understanding of current theoretical, methodological, and practical research issues and trends in human computer interaction.
+Specifically, the unit will communicate to students the importance of usability, how it can be achieved and measured, give them the relevant knowledge and skills related to usability design and evaluation, and provide them some experience of researching advanced HCI topics, summarising the current state of the art, undertaking a relevant study, and presenting the results.

 You’ll learn to: